quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

  node examples/block-search/autoexecute-specific-blockid-search.js password=MY_PASSWORD
  ```

-You will see in the example script that we are using the `"/autoexecution/search/block/${blockId}"` Overledger URL to search for a block with the given blockId.
+You will see in the example script (referenced above) that we are using the `"/autoexecution/search/block/${blockId}"` Overledger URL to search for a block with the given blockId.

 To search for a specific valid blockId, the script firstly searches for the current block using the latest keyword, then finds the blockId of the latest block's parent and uses that blockId to search.

-Because the logic of this file is built on the standardised data model, all we have to do to make the same script applicable to the Bitcoin testnet or the XRP Ledger testnet is to change the location object (in line 60).
+Because the logic of this file is built on the standardised data model, all we have to do to make the same script applicable to the Bitcoin testnet or the XRP Ledger testnet is to change the location object (in line 63).
 So give it a go!

 Finally note that you can search for a specific block via the blockId or the block number.
 You can search for a specific block number in the XRP Ledger DLT network by running the following: